sBondoc/OAI-Summer-2019/pages/lessons/lesson-04.md

 ![01](https://raw.githubusercontent.com/sBondoc/OAI-Summer-2019/master/assets/lesson-04/01.gif "Our repeatForward() command in action")

-You could even throw in some `turnLeft()` commands as well to gat a sort of spiral going:
+You could even throw in some `turnLeft()` commands as well to get a sort of spiral going:

 ```javascript
 repeatForward(1);